 Also, a number of states have enacted or are considering legislation or executive actions that would regulate the conduct of broadband providers.
 For example, on September 30, 2018, California enacted the California Internet Consumer Protection and Net Neutrality Act of 2018, making California the fourth state to enact a state-level net neutrality law since the FCC repealed its nationwide regulations, mandating that all broadband services in California must be provided in accordance with state net neutrality requirements.
-The U.S. Department of Justice sued to block the law going into effect, and California had agreed to delay enforcement until the resolution of the FCC's repeal of the federal rules.
-However, on February 8, 2021, the Department of Justice dropped the lawsuit, clearing the way for California to enforce the law.
+The law has been challenged by telecom and broadband industry groups.
+However, the Ninth Circuit Court of Appeals upheld the law on January 28, 2022.
+It is possible the plaintiffs will petition the court to review the decision en banc or petition the United States Supreme Court for review.
 We cannot predict whether the FCC orders or state initiatives will be modified, overturned, or vacated by legal action of the court, federal or state legislation, or the FCC.
 The FCC's orders could affect the market for broadband internet access service in a way that impacts our business, for example by increasing the cost of broadband internet service and thereby depressing demand for our services, by increasing the costs of services we purchase or by creating tiers of internet access service and by either charging us for or prohibiting us from being available through these tiers, and we cannot predict the impact of these events upon our business and results of operations.